sffjunkie/astral/src/doc/index.rst

 ======== =======================================================================
 Version  Description
 ======== =======================================================================
-2.0.0    * Code is now only compatible with Python 3.6 and greater
+2.0a1    * Code is now only compatible with Python 3.6 and greater due to the
-         * The Google geocoder has been removed
+           use of data classes
-         * New LocationInfo class to store a location name, region, timezone, latitude, longitude & elevation
+         * New :class:`~astral.Observer` class to store a latitude, longitude & elevation
-         * New Observer class to store a latitude, longitude & elevation
+         * New :class:`~astral.LocationInfo` class to store a location name, region, timezone, latitude, longitude & elevation
-         * Geocoder functions return a LocationInfo instead of a Location
+         * Geocoder functions return a :class:`~astral.LocationInfo` instead of a Location
-         * `elevation` in functions renamed to `altitude`.
+         * `elevation` in function names renamed to `altitude`.
+Elevation now refers to the observer's elevation above sea level
-         * :mod:`astral.local` return times in a specific timezone
-         * :mod:`astral.utc` returns times in the UTC timezone
+         * The Google geocoder and Astral classes have been removed
 -------- -----------------------------------------------------------------------
 1.10.1   Keyword args are now passed to the geocoder class from Astral __init__
          in order to allow the Google Maps API key to be passed to the